 This pattern keeps code organized while ensuring that browser-specific code (like UI components) is only loaded in browsers, and server-specific code (like file system operations) is only loaded in Node.js.

-The pattern is simple and powerful:
+The pattern is simple and powerful, but only applies to Doh.Module() callback parameters:

-consume that scope by name - Module callbacks can request any dependency from their ancestor chain by parameter nameThis creates clean separation of concerns: declare dependencies where they logically belong, consume them where they're needed.
+load arrays produce scope - Dependencies declared in module load arrays become available to descendant modulesparams consume that scope by name - Doh.Module() callbacks can request any dependency from their ancestor chain by parameter nameThis creates clean separation of concerns for module suites: declare dependencies where they logically belong, consume them in module callbacks where they're needed.

 Resolution is deterministic and analyzable: The Auto-Packager's manifest visibility + diagnostics mean "mystery capture" is detectable and fixable.